Waveguide QED toolboxes for universal quantum matter: Chiral spin liquids in Kagome lattice

-\textbf{Chiral spin liquids in Kagome lattice.} Frustration in lattice spin systems, in which local energy constraints cannot all be satisfied, can lead to deconfined phases of quantum spin liquids (QSL).
-In a QSL, quantum fluctuations drive the collective state of the spins into highly entangled quantum matter, such as the resonating-valence bond (RVB) state in Z$_2$-spin liquids, whose emergent topological properties can only be described in terms of long-range entanglement \cite{Balents2010}.
+Frustration in lattice spin systems, in which local energy constraints cannot all be satisfied, can lead to deconfined phases of quantum spin liquids (QSL).
+In a QSL, quantum fluctuations drive the collective state of the spins into highly entangled quantum matter, such as the resonating-valence bond state in Z$_2$-spin liquids, whose emergent topological properties can only be described in terms of long-range entanglement \cite{Balents2010}.
 Unlike gapped Z$_2$-spin liquids, chiral spin liquids (CSL) spontaneously break the time-reversal and parity symmetry, while preserving other symmetries, and host fractional quasiparticle excitations with topological order \cite{Kalmeyer1987}.
 Such a CSL is thought to be a parent state of the illusive anyonic superconductor.

-Here, we discuss a method of creating topological chiral spin liquid (CSL) discovered by Kalmeyer and Laughlin, a bosonic analogue of the celebrated fractional quantum Hall effect \cite{Bauer2014,Kumar2015,Essafi2015}, with our waveguide QED toolboxes.
+As an example of Eq. \ref{twobodyHam}, we discuss a method of creating topological CSL discovered by Kalmeyer and Laughlin, a bosonic analogue of the celebrated fractional quantum Hall effect \cite{Bauer2014,Kumar2015,Essafi2015}, with our waveguide QED toolboxes.
 We consider an anisotropic antiferromagnetic XXZ Hamiltonian

 on a Kagome lattice with tunable spin-chirality $\hat{\chi}$.
 Despite the physical dimension of the atomic lattice in 1D PCWs, our toolboxes allow the spins to sit on a synthetic geometry provided by the connectivity of the translationally-variant spin-exchange couplings, as depicted by the 2D Kagome lattice in Fig. \ref{CSLfig}.
 With $\lambda=0$, $\hat{H}_{\text{CSL}}$ reduces to the Kagome XXZ antiferromagnet, which has been widely studied for its time-reversal symmetric Z$_2$ spin liquid \cite{Balents2002,Isakov2011}.